FDA approved for more than 25 years

 Recovery Time for Stem Cell Hair Transplants

-A traditional hair transplant that takes skin grafts can require days or weeks of healing in the donor area.
-But there’s very little cutting or surgical damage to the harvest site or the area of hair loss with stem cells.
+A traditional hair transplant involving skin grafts can require days or weeks of healing in the donor area.
+But there’s very little cutting or surgical damage to the harvest site or the area of hair loss with stem cell transplantation.

 Most stem cell treatments aren’t FDA-approved.
-This means any stem cell hair transplants will be considered cosmetic treatments, investigational therapies or clinical trials — and not covered by your insurance.
+This means insurance companies consider stem cell hair transplants to be cosmetic treatments, investigational therapies, or clinical trials — and don’t cover them.

-The price of stem cell hair transplant varies greatly.
-The best way to find out how much these treatment options cost is to talk to a hair transplant specialist with a free online consultation.
+The best way to find out how much these treatment options cost is to schedule a free online consultation with a hair transplant specialist.

-• One study of 11 individuals aged 38 to 61 reported a 29 percent increase in hair density with stem cell treatment.
+• One study of 11 people aged 38 to 61 reported a 29 percent increase in hair density with stem cell treatment.

 • In a study with 22 participants (half men, half women), those who got stem cell treatment reported significant increases in hair growth compared to a placebo.
-But some adverse events were noted, including post-procedural pain.
+However, researchers noted some adverse effects, including post-procedure pain.

-That said, there are other concerns about this type of procedure.
-For one, it’s not FDA-approved for most of the ways it’s used today.
-Also, huge risks are associated with going through untrustworthy purveyors.
+But there are other concerns about this type of procedure.
+For one, it’s not FDA-approved.

-Of course, there are pros and cons to any hair loss treatment, procedure or surgery.
-Still, it’s always best to speak with a licensed health professional when weighing your options.
+While any hair loss treatment, procedure, or surgery has pros and cons, it’s always best to speak with a licensed health professional when weighing your options.

 Will you join thousands of happy customers?